CBZ Bank Limited: Overview

 As of June 2025, CBZ Bank is one of the largest financial institutions in Zimbabwe.
 The bank is the flagship subsidiary of CBZ Holdings Limited, which is listed on the Zimbabwe Stock Exchange (ZSE: CBZ).
 At that date, the group reported total assets of ZWG 1.76 trillion and a profit after tax of ZWG 398 billion, with CBZ Bank contributing the majority of earnings.
 The bank operates a network of 37 branches nationwide and offers services across retail banking, corporate banking, trade finance, treasury, mortgages, digital banking, and diaspora banking.

 History

 The bank was founded in 1980 as the Bank of Credit and Commerce Zimbabwe Limited (BCCZL).
 In 1991, after the collapse of its parent, BCCI, the Government of Zimbabwe acquired full ownership to protect depositors and restructured the institution as the Commercial Bank of Zimbabwe (CBZ).
+Paul Tangi Mhova Mkondo was one of the main principal founders of the bank.

 In 2005, CBZ Holdings Limited was created as a holding company for the group’s growing financial services operations, with CBZ Bank as its flagship subsidiary.
 In 2010, the bank rebranded as CBZ Bank Limited to align with the group’s identity.
 Since then, it has expanded into insurance, investments, and property services while modernising through digital platforms such as CBZ Touch and the Zikimall.